Our Procedures

 Preoperative Assessment

-Parts of your bimaxillary advancement preoperative assessment may be done in your local community while others parts will be completed in our outpatient surgical facility.
+Parts of your bimaxillary advancement preoperative assessment may be done in your local community while other parts will be completed in our outpatient surgical facility.
 Preparations for your procedure will likely involve your surgeon, your anesthesiologist, your supporting medical staff, your referring doctor, and your orthodontist.

 Bimaxillary Advancement Surgery